 I would get him into a routine.
 He would sleep better.
 I would be a better homeowner.
 I would be a better husband.
-I would be the best dad.
 I would feel better about myself.
 I would get rid of stress which would eliminate the growing number of grey hairs and reverse the trend of my balding head.
 I would get stuff DONE.
 I would be the BEST.
 SAHD.
 EVER.

 The things I WILL accomplish this summer…

 - Teach The Understudy sign language